The-Noah/steam-screenshot-organizer/README.md

 1. Download the [latest release](https://github.com/The-Noah/steam-screenshot-organizer/releases/latest/download/steam-screenshot-organizer.exe)
 2. Place the executable in any directory
-3. Run the executable
+3. Run the executable.
+It will run in the background and organize your screenshots automatically as you take them.

-The script will automatically find your Steam screenshot directory and organize your screenshots into folders based on the game they were taken in.
+4. You will have to run the executable after every reboot.

-Currently, the script only supports Windows (even though there is a Linux binary).
-Work is being done to support Linux and eventually MacOS.
+Currently only supports Windows.
+Linux and MacOS will eventually be supported.

 ## Building